MWatty/the-office-memory-game-pet-edition/README.md

 * [Marina Ferreira](https://www.youtube.com/watch?v=ZniVgo8U7ek--) You Tube tutorial was used to assist in the creation of the card structure.

 * [Web Dev Simplified](https://www.youtube.com/watch?v=28VfzEiJgy4&t=2103s) HTML & CSS tutorial on [You Tube](https://www.youtube.com/watch?v=28VfzEiJgy4&t=2103s) was followed and used to assist in the creation of this website.
-This was greatly modified to fit in with the design requirements of this game including but not limited to the colour, typography and images.
+This was greatly modified to fit in with the design requirements of this game including, but not limited to, the colour, typography and images.
 In addition to this a landing page, navigation bar and footer were added.

 * [PortEXE](https://www.youtube.com/watch?v=3uuQ3g92oPQ&t=3042s) You Tube tutorial was used as the main learning source for the creation of the JavaScript Code within this game.
 This code was modified